eove/orca/docs/architecture.md

-The key feature of O.R.CA is to handle a offline part of a Public-Key Infrastructure (PKI).
+The key feature of O.R.CA is to handle the offline part of a Public-Key Infrastructure (PKI).

 The whole chain of trust starts with the root Certificate Authority (CA).
 That's why it must be kept as secured as possible.